 Uterine fibroids are tumors or lumps made of muscle cells and other tissue that grow within the wall of the uterus.
 Fibroids may grow as a single tumor or in clusters.
 A single fibroid can be less than one inch in size or can grow to eight inches across or more.
 A bunch or cluster of fibroids can also vary in size.

-Fibroids affects African-American women three times more often than other women – an astounding 80 percent of women will develop them by their late 40s, according to the National Institute of Environmental Health Services.
+According to Michigan Medicine, Black women are three times more likely to be diagnosed with fibroids than white women, develop them earlier in life and it can cause more severe symptoms.
+An astounding 80 percent of women will develop them by their late 40s, according to the National Institute of Environmental Health Services.
 Researchers have pinpointed new clues as to why more Black women experience uterine fibroids.

 Uterine Leiomyoma (pronounced YOUterin leeohmyOHmah)

 Currently, we know little about what causes uterine fibroids.
 Scientists have a number of theories, but none of these ideas explains fibroids completely.
 Most likely, fibroids are the end result of many factors interacting with each other.
 These factors could be genetic, hormonal, environmental, or a combination of all three.
 Once we know the cause or causes of fibroids, our efforts to find a cure or even prevent fibroids will move ahead more quickly.

 Many women with uterine fibroids have no symptoms.
 Symptoms of uterine fibroids can include: